 - boxes or shopping bags to take canned food home

-Decide on recipes and what you are wanting to can.
+Decide on recipes and what the group wants to can.
 Have people bring 2-3 of their favorite family favorites and share with the others there on the menu or 3 x 5 cards.

-Set up stations for each position.
-You will want:
+Set up stations for each position. have a separate area for each of these stations:

 - food prep